Our

 Dong Yi Shun

-The Dong Yi Shun Restaurant located in the Gaoyin Street of Shangcheng District, Hangzhou City is a top choice for Muslim food.
-The restaurant is a branch of Dong Yi Shun Food Service Company which is dedicated to provide authentic Halal food.
+is a branch of Dong Yi Shun Food Service Company which is dedicated to

 Address, No. 99, Gaoyin Street, Shangcheng District, Hangzhou city, Zhejiang Province